Meet Emma, from our Early Learning program

 Today, Elise is researching a paper for humanities, so she heads to the library.
 Elise uses the skills she learned in Library Science to find the books she needs.

-At lunch, Elise meets with her advisors.
+At lunch, Elise meets with her advisor.
 This happens every day as a way to check in with Morrow House students and ensure they’re being seen and heard.
-Since Elise is in eighth grade, they’re also discussing how to best prepare for high school applications.
+Since Elise is in eighth grade, they’re also discussing how to best prepare for secondary school applications.

 After lunch, Elise heads to Latin class.
 She could have also chosen Spanish, as some of her classmates have.

 Just before the end of the day, Elise heads to cross-country running, where she’s working on her stride.
-She has noticed that the pilates she took last semester seems to help her running.
+She has noticed that the P.E.—”FITT” class she took last semester seems to help her endurance.

 A few times a week, Elise stays late and does homework in the library, where she can get help if she needs it.
 On those days, she takes the late bus.